helm/charts/incubator/patroni/README.md

 # Patroni Helm Chart

-This directory contains a Kubernetes chart to deploy a five node patroni cluster using a statefulset.
+This directory contains a Kubernetes chart to deploy a five node [Patroni](https://github.com/zalando/patroni/) cluster using a [Spilo](https://github.com/zalando/spilo) and a StatefulSet.

 ## Prerequisites Details
 * Kubernetes 1.5